Guess the cheese flavour by the size of its holes: A cosmological test using the abundance of Popcorn voids: Summary and Conclusions

 \section{Summary and Conclusions}

 In the first part of this work, Section~\ref{sec:algorithm}, we have presented a new definition of cosmic voids and the accompanying software package where it is implemented.
 The code is publicly available and ready to be used in the context of cosmological simulations, we leave the implementation for use in galaxy redshift surveys for future work.
 The popcorn void finder defines voids as regions of maximum free-form volume with a given integrated density contrast.
-Due to these two features, this definition of a void can be naturally related to predictions of void abundance based on excursion set theory.
+Due to these two features, this definition of a void can be naturally related to predictions of void abundance based on excursion-set theory.
 The maximum size of a void defines a unique scale associated with the adopted density contrast threshold, $\Delta_\mathrm{v}$.
-After the application of some prescription for associating nonlinear densities to linear values \citep[see for instance the prescription presented by][]{1994Bernardeau}, these two parameters can be used in barrier crossing statistics on a linear Gaussian density field in the excursion set theory.
+Once a prescription has been applied to associate nonlinear densities with linear values \citep[see, for instance, the approach presented by][]{1994Bernardeau}, the quantity $\Delta_\mathrm{v}$ can be mapped onto a linear barrier that can be used to compute the crossing statistics on a linear Gaussian density field within the excursion-set theory.
 Although spherical void finders also provide a characteristic scale for a given $\Delta_\mathrm{v}$, the assumption of a spherical shape results in what we call a fragmentation problem in void identification.
 A single void region, depending on its size and shape, is often identified as multiple objects.
 This results in an artificial increase in the abundance of small voids, while the opposite occurs for larger regions.
-The Popcorn void finder algorithm seems to solve this problem.
+The popcorn void finder algorithm seems to solve this problem.
 The finder only depends on two parameters, the integrated density contrast threshold $\Delta_\mathrm{v}$, and the minimum radius of a popcorn sphere member, $R_\mathrm{shot}$, however, this last parameter can be fixed.
 We have shown that this radius is closely related to the shot noise scale, which is the size at which an underdense sphere is statistically significant in a given tracer sample.